laderast/exacloudTutorial/exacloudTutorial/exacloud-tutorial.md

 python pmi.py test.csv
 ```
 6. What is the output of the python script?
 How is it named? (list the contents of your folder if you're not sure).
-Note: To leave your interactive session, use the exit command.
-You'll return back to the head node.
-Don't leave it just yet, as we'll use the interactive session to split up your file (Task 2)
+7. Keep your interactive session open as we'll use it in Task 2.

 ##Task 2: Splitting up your problem